 It is caused by the direct impact of the mechanical force on the brain.
 Primary injuries could be either focal or diffuse.
 In some cases, it is possible for both types to co-exist.
 Focal primary injury leads to contusion, laceration, and intracranial hemorrhage.
 Diffuse injuries may lead to diffuse axonal injury or brain swelling.

 - Secondary Injury

-It is caused by cellular damages as a result of the primary injury.
-Excitotoxicity, mitochondrial dysfunction, oxidative stress, lipid peroxidation, neuroinflammation, axon degeneration and apoptotic cell death are the factors associated with secondary injury.
+It is caused by cellular damage as a result of the primary injury.
+Excitotoxicity, mitochondrial dysfunction, oxidative stress, lipid peroxidation, neuroinflammation, axon degeneration, and apoptotic cell death are the factors associated with secondary injury.

 Pathophysiology of TBI

 A typical TBI is characterized by direct tissue damage and impaired regulation of cerebral blood flow and metabolism.
 This causes the accumulation of lactic acid due to anaerobic glycolysis, increased membrane permeability, and consecutive edema formation.
 ATP depletion takes place along with the excessive release of excitatory neurotransmitters and Ca2+- and Na+-influx.
 Ca2+- and Na+-influx cause self-digesting intracellular processes.
 This ultimately ends up in membrane degradation of vascular and cellular structures and cell death.